 In April 2014, the IASB released IFRS 15, Revenue from Contracts with Customers, ("IFRS 15"), which replaces IAS 11, Construction Contracts and IAS 18, Revenue.
 This new standard specifies how and when companies will recognize revenue as well as requiring such entities to provide users of financial information with more informative, relevant disclosures.
 The standard provides a single, principles based five-step model to be applied to all contracts with customers.
 IFRS 15 applies to annual reporting periods beginning on or after January 1, 2018.
-We have not yet assessed the impact of the adoption of this standard on Novra's Consolidated Financial Statements.
+The adoption of this standard will not have a material impact on Novra's Consolidated Financial Statements.